hyperiondeimos/Mission-On-Mars-Robotics-Challenge-2016-1-UNINORTE/README.md

 The best robot is the one that finds the green ball (a tennis ball for example) faster without hitting the obstacles.

-The code and hardware described here are the basic setup, available by the teacher to the team use as an example.
-Need changes to make more optimal for the competition.
+The code and hardware described here are the basic setup, available by the teacher to the teams use as an example.
+It's necessary to make some changes to optimize the robot for the competition.

 # Requirements (Hardware)